HaroldFinc/chess_rl/README.md

 i,j,k,l

 where i j k and l are integers.
-This means that 'I wanna play the stone in i,j coordinates to k,l coordinates.'
+This means that 'I wanna move the stone in i,j coordinates to k,l coordinates.'

 Things that are missing: